rhysmeister/aws-certified-database-specialty-exam-notes/README.md

 # Amazon DocumentDB

+* DynamoDB Backups
+  * Created asynchronously
+  * Do not consume provisioned throughput of the table
+  * Do not guarantee causal consistency across items (skew usually < 1s)
+  * Cannot pause or cancel the backup operation
 * Amazon DocumentDB (with MongoDB compatibility) keeps a record of events that relate to your clusters, instances, snapshots, security groups, and cluster parameter groups.
 This information includes the date and time of the event, the source name and source type of the event, and a message that is associated with the event.[DocumentDB Events](https://docs.aws.amazon.com/documentdb/latest/developerguide/managing-events.html)
   * Audit Logs are published to [CloudWatch Logs](https://docs.aws.amazon.com/documentdb/latest/developerguide/event-auditing.html)